We all want to eat, and live, organically. But we don’t — not always. Even the best of us cuts corners every once in a while.

 Nothing, says Pollan, absolutely nothing is allowed to live on a potato field but potatoes.
 No weeds, no birds, no bees, no potato rootworms, no earthworms.
 Chemicals assure us of this.
 Even farmers themselves will not set foot on their own fields for 4-5 days after sprayings, some of which are applied by robot sprayers.
 Potato fields in Idaho are sprayed on average fourteen times a year.
 And since potatoes grow underground, and many of their pests live underground, chemical management of these pests means finding ways to sink these chemicals deep into the soil itself.

-3. Ethanol, our latest alternative to conserving fuel by driving less and buying locally-grown may actually save petroleum sort of.
+Our latest alternative to conserving fuel by driving less and buying locally-grown may actually save petroleum sort of.
 But this “corn gas” doesn’t just spring forth golden-green from the Earth, solar-powered and happy.
 Ethanol is made from commodity corn, and commodity corn is a pesticide- and fertilizer-intensive crop.
 (Recent attempts in Brazil to convert sugarcane waste to ethanol leave me decidedly more optimistic).

 First of all, let’s not forget that the fertilizers and pesticides we use to grow the corn, which is made into ethanol, which ostensibly saves us petroleum, are made from petroleum.
 And let’s not forget that the energy needed to power the factories that make corn into ethanol are also fossil fuel- dependent.
 In fact, some estimates have it that three calories of fossil fuel go in for every four calories of ethanol that come out.
 Still a net savings, no?
 Well, we also mustn’t forget that we’re sacrificing a potential food crop here.
 And finally, let’s not forget that while ethanol burns cleaner, it grows dirtier.
 I’m not necessarily saying that regular gas is better than ethanol.
 I really don’t know.
 But ethanol, as it currently stands, is far from the guilt-free, “green” technology we want it to be.